line/armeria/site/src/sphinx/advanced-structured-logging.rst

 What properties can be retrieved?
 ---------------------------------
-`RequestLog`_ provides all the properties you can retrieve:
+:api:`RequestLog` provides all the properties you can retrieve:

 +----------------------------------------------------------------------------------------------------+
 | Request properties                                                                                 |